The Caine Mutiny: Plot summary

 Keith and another ensign are consigned to a miserably small and overheated shack on deck, and stumble through their early days on board.
 Keith's lackadaisical attitude toward what he considers menial duties brings about a humiliating clash with De Vriess when Keith forgets to decode a time-sensitive communiqué.
 Shortly thereafter, De Vriess is relieved, after over five years at the helm of the Caine, by Lieutenant Commander Philip Francis Queeg, a strong, by-the-book figure, whom Keith at first believes to be just what the rusty Caine and its rough-necked crew needs.
 Queeg, though, has never handled a ship like this before, and he soon makes errors of judgement that he is unwilling to admit, finding ways to lay blame on others.
 The Caine is sent to San Francisco for an overhaul, which is interrupted by orders to return to Pearl Harbor, Hawaii, for further assignment.
 Before the ship departs, Queeg browbeats his officers into selling their liquor rations to him, and in a breach of regulations, smuggles the liquor off the ship.
 When the crate is inadvertently lost overboard during the transition, Queeg blackmails Keith into paying for it.
 While on leave, Keith sees May Wynn, who is now working on achieving her degree at Hunter College, in addition to continuing to perform as a singer, and they spend a romantic weekend together in Yosemite.
 Keith is still divided between his love for her and her lower social class.
 He resolves to let the relationship die when his leave is over by not replying to her letters.

-As the Caine begins its missions in the Pacific under his command, Queeg begins to lose the respect of the crew and the loyalty of the wardroom through a series of increasingly unusual incidents, including running over and severing the cable to a valuable towed gunnery target, which he blames on John Stilwell, the helmsman; this reveals his cowardice, paranoia, and inability to accept responsibility.
-Queeg becomes increasingly isolated from the other officers, who come to dread his rages and unreasonable demands, which often entail loss of leave privileges, and at one low point, a 48-hour moratorium on drinking water while the ship is sweltering near the equator.
-Keith realizes that De Vriess was a far more competent, effective, and fair-minded leader, and inwardly regrets his original, naive judgements of both captains.
+As the Caine begins its missions in the Pacific under his command, Queeg begins to lose the respect of the crew and the loyalty of the wardroom through a series of increasingly unusual incidents, including running aground and damaging another ship, and later running over and severing the cable to a valuable towed gunnery target, which he blames on John Stilwell, the helmsman; these two incidents reveal his cowardice, paranoia, and inability to accept responsibility.
 During the following invasion of Kwajalein, Queeg is ordered to escort low-lying landing craft to their line of departure.
 Instead, Queeg orders the crew to throw over a yellow dye marker to mark the spot, and hastily directs the Caine away from the battle area.
-The officers nickname him "Old Yellowstain."
+The officers nickname him "Old Yellowstain," and he becomes increasingly isolated from the other officers, who come to dread his rages and unreasonable demands, which often entail loss of leave privileges, and at one low point, a 48-hour moratorium on drinking water while the ship is sweltering near the equator.
+Keith realizes that De Vriess was a far more competent, effective, and fair-minded leader, and inwardly regrets his original, naive judgements of both captains.